Subito Music Distributors

 The Symphony for Wind Ensemble ("Dawn at Fox Gap") was composed for the Shepherd University Wind Ensemble and dedicated to my friend and colleague Scott Allen Hippensteel.
 Dr. Hippensteel premiered the work, for which I am extremely grateful.

 The piece is comprised of four discrete movements compressed into a single piece.
-The components are impressions of various locations along the contiguous ridge know as South Mountain in Central Maryland, a rather special region personally.
+The components are impressions of various locations along the contiguous ridge known as South Mountain in Central Maryland, a rather special region personally.